kylemcdonald/voice-in-my-head/readme.md

 npm run buildcss
 ```

 Fill out the .env file with the appropriate keys.
+Make sure that the Deepgram API key has the "Member" role.

 ```
 ELEVENLABS_API_KEY=...